-When choosing a tent for camping and backpacking, it helps to know about all of these types of tents because you are choosing a tent for comfort.
+When choosing a tent for camping and backpacking, it helps to know about all types of tents because you choose for comfort.
 By comparison, with emergency prep for SHTF situations, comfort is NOT your top priority.
 You need to be able to survive!

 Thus, you can ignore a lot of the standard tent features when choosing a survival tent.

-Based on my experience (as both a survivalist and thru-hiker), I believe that these are the only suitable types of tents for survival purposes.
+Based on my experience (as both a survivalist and thru-hiker), I believe that these are the only suitable types of survival tents: